Escalante, Utah

-Escalante (/ˌɛskəˈlænt(i)/) is a city in central Garfield County, Utah, United States, located along the Utah Scenic Byway 12 (SR-12) in the south-central part of the state.
-As of the 2010 census, 797 people were living in the city.
+Escalante (/ˌɛskəˈlænt(i)/) is a city in central Garfield County, Utah, United States, located along Utah Scenic Byway 12 (SR-12) in the south-central part of the state.
+As of the 2020 census, 786 people were living in the city.

-The city is named after Silvestre Vélez de Escalante, a Franciscan missionary and a member of the first European expedition into southern Utah.
+The city is named after Silvestre Vélez de Escalante, a Franciscan missionary and a member of the first European expedition into what is now southern Utah.

 The nearest towns are Boulder which is 27 mi to the northeast on SR-12, and Henrieville, which is 30 mi to the southwest on SR-12.

 The Escalante Petrified Forest State Park is located west of the city.
 Sections of the Grand Staircase–Escalante National Monument (GSENM) abut much of the city's limits.
 The Hole-in-the-Rock Road, which begins 5 mi east of Escalante, is the main access road into the eastern section of GSENM.
 The road leads to the Canyons of the Escalante, the Devils Garden and the Hole-in-the-Rock.